-Project Description This work element will conduct local and regional multimodal transportation and land use planning that further the AMBAG's MTP/SCS, contribute to the State's climate goals, housing, and other sustainability goals.
+This work element will conduct local and regional multimodal transportation and land use planning that further the AMBAG's MTP/SCS, contribute to the State's climate goals, housing, and other sustainability goals.
 Under this work element, AMBAG staff will work with local jurisdictions, transportation partner agencies, Caltrans, HCD, and key stakeholders to develop and implement key components and strategies of the MTP/SCS.
 AMBAG will collaborate with local jurisdictions to provide various plans, strategies and data that will be used in the AMBAG MTP/SCS.
-Project Products Regional housing planning strategies and actions Climate action strategies and actions • SCS implementation strategies and actions Regional Growth Forecast procurement documents Federally Eligible Tasks This work element contains Federal and State funding.
+Regional housing planning strategies and actions Climate action strategies and actions SCS implementation strategies and actions Regional Growth Forecast procurement documents This work element contains Federal and State funding.
 "The Road Repair and Accountability Act of 2017, Senate Bill (SB) 1," provides the first significant, stable, and ongoing increase in state transportation funding in more than two decades.
 The Legislature has increased revenues and expanded the California Transportation Commission's (CTC) role to provide transparent oversight and accountability for transportation infrastructure investments.
 SB 1 has allocated \$25 million annually for Sustainable Communities Grants to encourage local and regional planning that further state goals, including, but not limited to, the goals and best practices cited in the regional transportation plan guidelines adopted by the CTC.
 However, this work element directly supports federally required MTP/SCS development, public participation and implementation, monitoring and update related tasks.
 It helps meet the objectives of the AMBAG Metropolitan Transportation Plan, in that it utilizes techniques that assist in community-based development of innovative regional transportation and land use alternatives to improve community livability, long-term economic stability and sustainable development.

-Previous Accomplishments Researched and updated data for MTP/SCS development and · implementation.
+Previous Accomplishments Researched and updated data for MTP/SCS development and implementation.
 Updated SCS mapping and graphics.
 Developed initial process for AMBAG local jurisdiction MOU agreement for data sharing and MTP/SCS implementation.
-Federal Planning Factors (PF) Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency 1 between transportation improvements and State and local planned growth and economic development patterns.
+Federal Planning Factors (PF) Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.
 Promote efficient system management and operation.
 Emphasize the preservation of the existing transportation system.
 Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.
-Tasks & Deliverables Task Description Deliverables Budget & Completion Date 1 Administration Administrative Deliverables \$ 12,500 1.1 Track and update the project schedule monthly and prepare Updated project timeline and scope of work.
-Monthly/ monthly as well as quarterly progress reports and submit to Caltrans for necessary action.
-Monthly and quarterly progress report to Caltrans Quarterly 2 Planning Planning Deliverables \$ 258,613 2.1 Attend local, state and regional agency Training materials, meeting agendas, handouts, notes and Monthly meetings/workshops/seminars pertaining to transportation, land presentations at AMBAG Board and other policy board use, housing, habitat, economic, climate adaptation, sustainability , meetings or air quality planning activities as well as issues to enhance staff skills and greater participation and/ or coordination.
-2.2 Implement the strategies/actions in the 2045 MTP/SCS.
-Meeting agendas, technical documentation, presentations, 5/31/2023 handouts, meeting notes and action items 2.3 Develop, conduct and participate in climate action planning, Meeting agendas, technical documentation, presentations, 4/30/2022 advanced mitigation, adaptation planning, VMT handouts, meeting notes and action items reduction/mitigation activities to help support the SCS.
+Tasks & Deliverables Task Description Deliverables Budge et & Completion Date 1 Administration Administrative Deliverables \$ 12,500 1.1 Track and update the project schedule monthly and prepare Updated project timeline and scope of work.
+Monthly/ monthly as well as quarterly progress reports and submit to Caltrans s Monthly and quarterly progress report to Caltrans Quarterly for necessary action.
+2 Planning Planning Deliverables \$ 248,511 2.1 Attend local, state and regional agency Training materials, meeting agendas, handouts, notes and Monthly meetings/workshops/seminars pertaining to transportation, land presentations at AMBAG Board and other policy board use, housing, habitat, economic, climate adaptation, sustainability, meetings or air quality planning activities as well as issues to enhance staff skills and greater participation and/ or coordination.
+2.2 skills and greater participation and/ or coordination.
+Implement the strategies/actions in the 2045 MTP/SCS.
+Meeting agendas, technical documentation, presentations, 5/31/2023 2.2 Meeting agendas, technical documentation, presentations, handouts, meeting notes and action items 5/31/2023 2.2 5/31/2023 4/30/2022 Implement the strategies/actions in the 2045 MTP/SCS. handouts, meeting notes and action items